 Additionally, trustees will have the maximum flexibility to deal with superannuation benefits, in the case that they are paid to the estate.

 2. Estate Planning

 Compared to a simple will, a testamentary trust allows beneficiaries to take more control over assets against third parties.

 As the trustee holds the title to the trust’s assets (rather than the beneficiaries directly), this allows testamentary trusts to protect assets from any potential:

 If your surviving spouse or an adult child is engaged in business with a significant financial risk, a testamentary trust can provide more asset protection.
 Similarly, it may provide family law protection for adult children.

 Testamentary trusts allow trustees to distribute and split the income of the trust with tax planning in mind.

-Moreover, distributions from a testamentary trust to minors will receive the usual full tax-free threshold concessions, currently at $18,200.
+Moreover, distributions from a testamentary trust to minors will receive the usual full tax-free threshold concessions, currently at $18,200 (as of Janurary 2019).
 This tax planning benefit is considerable to beneficiaries who have children under 18 as they can pay for their children’s expenses out of pre-tax income.
 This is useful for things such as school fees or other extra-curricular expenses.

 4. Capital Gains Tax Benefits

 When a capital gains tax asset passes from the executor (the person appointed to carry out the will) to a beneficiary, the law will disregard any capital gain made by the executor.
 The ATO views the trustee of a testamentary trust in the same way as a legal personal representative of the estate (for example, the executor).